MicrosoftDocs/cpp-docs/docs/ide/adding-a-method-visual-cpp.md

 - **Return type**

-  The data type returned by the method. `HRESULT` is recommended for all interface types, because it provides a standard way to return errors.
+  The data type returned by the method. `HRESULT` is recommended for all interface types, as it provides a standard way to return errors.

   |Interface type|Description|
   |--------------------|-----------------|